-Safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside the school.
-All staff, but especially the designated safeguarding lead (or deputy) should be considering the context within which such incidents and/or behaviours occur.
+Safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside the nursery.
+All staff, but especially the designated safeguarding lead (or deputy) will consider the context within which such incidents and/or behaviours occur.
 This is known as contextual safeguarding, which simply means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.
-Children's social care assessments should consider such factors, so it is important that school/colleges and colleges provide as much information as possible as part of the referral process.
+Children's social care assessments should consider such factors, so it is important that schools provide as much information as possible as part of the referral process.
 This will allow any assessment to consider all the available evidence and the full context of any abuse.